georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 ## References

-Anthony J. Pettofrezzo published two books *Vectors and Their Applications* and *Matrices And Transformations*.
+Anthony J. Pettofrezzo published two math books *Vectors and Their Applications* and *Matrices And Transformations*.
 Both books are relevant to the transforms module discussed in this chapter.

 The book *Mathematical Illustrations, A Manual Of Geometry and Postscript* by